qchrisd/PiwerManager/README.md

 # PiwerManager
-PowerBoost code to monitor the battery life of a PowerBoost 1000C sheild.
+The objective of this module is to monitor the power source and battery life of a Raspberry Pi.

+## Hardware
+This module relies on using a [PowerBoost 1000C](https://www.adafruit.com/product/2465) to supply power to your Raspberry Pi.
+The model of Raspberry Pi doesn't matter as long as it has a GPIO available.

+## Software
+This module is written in [Python 3](https://www.python.org/) and relies on using the [RPi GPIO library](https://pypi.org/project/RPi.GPIO/) to control the GPIO pins.